 If you require urgent assistance or have a medical emergency, call 999.

 If you simply need someone to talk to, Nightline is a confidential student-run service open every night of term between 9pm and 7am.

 You can find the telephone number on the back of your campus card, drop into the office behind the Dun Cow Pub on Old Elvet, or chat anonymously over Skype, by adding durham.nightline.
 Nightline also provides free contraceptives, pregnancy tests, chlamydia tests and information.

 We hope you enjoy your time as a member of the college, but if you ever feel like you’re struggling, remember that there are numerous sources of support for you here at Castle.

-The MCR has a supply of sexual health items (condoms and lube) available for free in the MCR, these can be found in the far right bookcase in the leather compartment.
+The MCR has a supply of sexual health items (condoms and lube) available for free in the MCR, these can be found in a box on the windowsill on the left as you walk through the door.
 If it is empty please notify the Exec so these supplies can be replenished.